-Cons of a 4-Day Work Week
+Disadvantages of a 4-Day Work Week

 - Risk factor- Even though studies show increased productivity, what if work remains incomplete and workers have to start playing catch-up.
 This could be a major hurdle.

-- Resistance to change- Companies might feel a 4-day work week is insufficient and not want to change the status quo.
+- Resistance to change- Companies might feel a 4-day workweek is insufficient and not want to change the status quo.

 - Some industries need 24/7 participation- Some industries such as essential services need some employee or the other present all the time.
-This means they can’t practically follow the 4-day work week which may affect adoption of the model.
+This means they can’t practically follow the 4-day work week which may affect the adoption of the model.

 We recently conducted our own survey and the findings are very interesting.
 People were asked if they preferred a 5-day work week with about 10 hours per day or a 4-day one with 12 hours work shift each day.
-A very marginal majority of people(52% vs 48%) still preferred the 5-day model which shows that there will be a resistance by both employees and employers.
+A very marginal majority of people(52% vs 48%) still preferred the 5-day model which shows that there will be resistance by both employees and employers.

 We shouldn’t ignore the fact that a 12-hour work day brings with it it’s own problems.
 Some people might feel it is simply too much work for a single day.

 No matter what you think though, it’s worth a try just to see the effects.